percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-08).md

 - [EVEREST-1226](https://perconadev.atlassian.net/browse/EVEREST-1226) - Starting with Percona Everest 1.1.0, you cannot create backup storages with the same bucket, region, and URL.

-- [EVEREST-1229](https://perconadev.atlassian.net/browse/EVEREST-1229) - For an enhanced user experience, you can now view the backup storage being utilized for both on-demand backups and schedules.
+- [EVEREST-1229](https://perconadev.atlassian.net/browse/EVEREST-1229) - For a better user experience, you can now see which backup storage is being used for both on-demand backups and schedules.

-- [EVEREST-910](https://perconadev.atlassian.net/browse/EVEREST-910) - The schedule name and storage location for scheduled backups are now visible on the UI.
+- [EVEREST-910](https://perconadev.atlassian.net/browse/EVEREST-910) - The schedule name and storage location for scheduled backups are now displayed on the UI.

 ## Bugs fixed

-- [EVEREST-1233](https://perconadev.atlassian.net/browse/EVEREST-1233) - Fixed an issue where an incorrect error message was displayed when attempting to downgrade a major database version.
+- [EVEREST-1233](https://perconadev.atlassian.net/browse/EVEREST-1233) - You will now see the correct error message when attempting to downgrade a major database version.

-- [EVEREST-740](https://perconadev.atlassian.net/browse/EVEREST-740) - We fixed an issue where MySQL was not selected as the default database engine when creating a database, specifically when it was not the first operator installed.
+- [EVEREST-740](https://perconadev.atlassian.net/browse/EVEREST-740) -  MySQL is now correctly selected as the default database engine when creating a database, even if it wasn't the first operator installed.

-- [EVEREST-1181](https://perconadev.atlassian.net/browse/EVEREST-1181) - Database engine major version upgrade was not possible for MongoDB and PostgreSQL, so it should have been disabled in database edit.
-However, it was enabled.
-We have addressed this issue, and it is disabled now.
+- [EVEREST-1181](https://perconadev.atlassian.net/browse/EVEREST-1181) - The option to upgrade the major version of the database engine for MongoDB and PostgreSQL is now correctly disabled in the database edit section, reflecting the intended functionality.

-- [EVEREST-859](https://perconadev.atlassian.net/browse/EVEREST-859) - While uninstalling Percona Everest, an error was thrown during namespace deletion.
-The issue has been resolved now.
+- [EVEREST-859](https://perconadev.atlassian.net/browse/EVEREST-859) - The issue causing an error during namespace deletion while uninstalling Percona Everest has been resolved.

-- [EVEREST-1074](https://perconadev.atlassian.net/browse/EVEREST-1074) - The performance of the backup page was affected while adding and editing the backups.
-The issue has been resolved now.
+- [EVEREST-1074](https://perconadev.atlassian.net/browse/EVEREST-1074) - The backup page performance is now optimized for adding and editing backup.

-- [EVEREST-1141](https://perconadev.atlassian.net/browse/EVEREST-1141) - The backup files stored in the S3 bucket were not removed even after the corresponding database was deleted.
-The issue has been resolved now.
+- [EVEREST-1141](https://perconadev.atlassian.net/browse/EVEREST-1141) - Backup files in the S3 bucket are now properly removed when the corresponding database is deleted.

 - [EVEREST-1144](https://perconadev.atlassian.net/browse/EVEREST-1144) - While editing the backup storage in a PostgreSQL database backup schedule, an error was encountered after three backup schedules were created.
 The issue has been resolved now.

-- [EVEREST-1050](https://perconadev.atlassian.net/browse/EVEREST-1050) - Fixed an issue that was preventing the restore information from being updated on the restore page.
+- [EVEREST-1050](https://perconadev.atlassian.net/browse/EVEREST-1050) - The restore page now correctly updates the restore information.

 - [EVEREST-1244](https://perconadev.atlassian.net/browse/EVEREST-1244) - While attempting to restore a database, there was a discrepancy between the messages indicating the status of the restoration process and the actual actions being taken by Percona Everest.
 The issue has been resolved now.

-- [EVEREST-307](https://perconadev.atlassian.net/browse/EVEREST-307) - We have fixed an issue where the CLI errors contained exceptions and stack traces.
+- [EVEREST-307](https://perconadev.atlassian.net/browse/EVEREST-307) - CLI errors now display more user-friendly messages without exceptions and stack traces.

 ## Known limitations

 You can't use the same URL, bucket, and region in two different backup storages.
 Doing so may cause issues with restoring from the existing backups.

-Let's delve into the various scenarios we need to consider:
+Here’s what you need to know:

 **Scenario 1**

-If you already have two or more storages using the same bucket, URL, and region, you won't be able to edit them after the 1.1.0 update.
-You would need to delete the duplicate storages.
+If you have multiple storages with the same bucket, URL, and region, you won’t be able to edit them after the 1.1.0 update.
+You’ll need to delete the duplicates.

 **Scenario 2**

-If the storage is already in use by any schedule or backup the storage cannot be deleted.

-First, ensure you have a fresh backup by creating another schedule or backup pointing to new valid storage.
-Then, delete all the old schedules and backups that use the duplicate storage.
-Once no schedules or backups use the storage, it can be deleted.
+If a storage is currently in use by any schedule or backup, you can’t delete it.
+First, create a new backup or schedule with a different storage.
+Then, remove the old schedules and backups using the duplicate storage.
+Once it's no longer in use, you can delete it.